- Home

 Fine Needle Aspirates

 Fine needle aspirates (FNAs) are biopsies taken by inserting a thin needle through the skin (often with ultrasound-guidance) to collect cells for examination by a pathologist.
-A sedation/analgesia is often needed to facilitate these samples.
+Sedation or anaesthesia is often needed to facilitate this.

 The disadvantage of this sample is the lower chance of getting a definite diagnosis since fewer cells are collected and their arrangement in the body cannot be assessed.